 In addition to the

-The amount of time required to complete the certificate program varies with student course load, as illustrated below.
+The minimum amount of time required to complete the Master of Science in Legal Studies program varies with student course load, as illustrated below.

-To earn a paralegal certificate, a student must earn a total of 24 credits, as follows:
+To earn a Master of Science in Legal Studies, a student must earn a total of 36 credits, as follows:

 * These courses have recommended prerequisites.